apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 	:password: The password to be used when authenticating with the :abbr:`SMTP (Simple Mail Transfer Protocol)` server.
 	:user:     The name of the user to be used when authenticating with the :abbr:`SMTP (Simple Mail Transfer Protocol)` server.

+	..
+Note:: The SMTP integration currently only supports Login Auth.

 :to: Contains information to identify Traffic Ops in a network sense.

 	:base_url:             This field is used to identify the location for the now-removed Traffic Ops UI.
 It no longer serves any purpose.